A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Experiments

-We constructed WSMS-DenseNet of growth rate $k=24$ by combining DenseNet with WSMS-Net.
-Each dense block of DenseNet was treated as a convolution block of WSMS-Net.
-The final numbers of the channels of the first, second, and third stages were $16+24\times32\times3=2320$, $16+24\times32\times2=1552$, and $16+24\times32\times1=784$, respectively.
-Hence, the integration layer was given the feature map of $2320+1552+784=4656$ channels.
-The hyperparameters and the other conditions of WSMS-DenseNet followed those of the original DenseNet ($k=24$).
-All the images were normalized with mean and variance of each filter, and $4\times4$ cropping and random flipping in the horizontal direction were employed as further data normalization and data augmentation.
-Batch normalization~\cite{Ioffe2015} and ReLU activation function~\cite{Nair2010} were used.
-The weight weight parameters were initialized following the algorithm proposed in the reference~\cite{He2016a}.
-WSMS-DenseNet was trained using the momentum SGD algorithm with the momentum parameter of 0.9 and the weight decay of $10^{-4}$ over 300 epochs.
-The learning rate was set to 0.1, and then, it was reduced to 0.01 and 0.001 at the 150th and the 225th epochs, respectively.
-Note that only the mini-batch size was changed from 64 to 32 owing to the capacity of the computer we used.
+We constructed WSMS-DenseNet with a growth rate of $k=24$ by combining the DenseNet with WSMS-Net.
+Each \emph{dense block} of the DenseNet was treated as a convolution block of the WSMS-Net and we set the number of stages to two patterns of two and three.
+The final numbers of channels for the first, second, and third stages were $16+24\times32\times3=2,320$, $16+24\times32\times2=1,552$, and $16+24\times32\times1=784$, respectively.
+Hence, the integration layer was given a feature map of $2,320+1,552+784=4,656$ channels.
+With the no conv integration layer, the feature maps became a 4,656-dimensional feature vector through the global pooling layer.
+We set $c$, the number of the channels of the final feature map, to 128: The feature map was projected to $8\times8$ feature maps of 128 channels through the $3\times3$ conv or $1\times1$ conv integration layer before the global pooling layer.
+The hyperparameters and other structural parameters for WSMS-DenseNet followed those of the original DenseNet ($k=24$).
+All the images were normalized with the mean and variance of each filter, and a $4$-pixel padding on each side, $32\times32$ cropping, and random flipping in the horizontal direction were employed as further data normalization and data augmentation~\cite{Lee2014,Romero2015,Springenberg2015}.
+Batch normalization~\cite{Ioffe2015} and the ReLU activation function~\cite{Nair2010} were used.
+The weight parameters were initialized following the algorithm proposed in ~\cite{He2016a}.
+WSMS-DenseNet was trained using the momentum SGD algorithm with a momentum parameter of 0.9 and weight decay of $10^{-4}$ over 300 epochs.
+The learning rate was initialized to 0.1, and then, it was reduced to 0.01 and 0.001 at the 150th and the 225th epochs respectively.
+Note that, the mini-batch size was changed from 64 to 32 owing to the capacity of the computer we used; This change has could potentially degrade the classification accuracy of WSMS-DenseNet.

 \paragraph*{\textbf{Classification Results}}